4GeeksAcademy/master-python-programming-exercises/exercises/38-sort-tuples-ascending/README.md

 1. Sort based on name.
 2. Then sort based on age.
 3. Then sort by score.

 The priority is that name > age > score.
-If the following tuples are given as input to the program:

 ## 📎 Example input: